sparksp/lt-osp/content/skill/perform-transport-rite.md

 requirements: ["Spellcasting", ", ", "Incantation", " or ", "Healing CS"]
 ladder: "identify"
 ---
-This allows the person to perform a transport rite without having the ritual magic CS.
+This allows the person to perform a Transport Rite without having the Ritual Magic CS.
 This does not allow a character to perform any other rite.